-A few miles north from Lisbon, stands Obidos, a small picturesque town enclosed by medieval walls.
-Beyond these, hides a maze of cobblestone streets and houses trimmed with blue and yellow paint.
+A few miles north of Lisbon stands Óbidos, a small picturesque town enclosed by medieval walls.
+Beyond these hides a maze of cobblestone streets and houses trimmed with blue and yellow paint.

-You can easily explore Óbidos in a day, or stay the night and see other nearby attractions, like the Lagoa de Óbidos and the Buddha Garden.
+You can easily explore Óbidos in a day or stay overnight and see other nearby attractions, like the Lagoa de Óbidos and the Buddha Eden Garden.

 To help you plan your trip, here’s a small guide to Óbidos featuring tips on what to do, where to eat, and where to stay.